Hurricane Roslyn (2022): Meteorological history

 A tropical wave entered the far eastern Pacific basin off the coast of Central America on October 16.
-The convection within it gradually increased over the next couple of days, and area of low pressure formed south of the southern coast of Mexico on October 19.
+The convection within it gradually increased over the next couple of days, and an area of low pressure formed south of the southern coast of Mexico on October 19.
 Its circulation became better-defined later that day, resulting in the formation of a tropical depression by 00:00 UTC on October 20, about 120 nmi south-southwest of Acapulco, Guerrero.

 The depression, designated Nineteen-E by the National Hurricane Center, strengthened into Tropical Storm Roslyn 12 hours later.
 The storm steadily strengthened into the following day, tracking west-northwestward over warm near–30 C waters and experiencing only minimal wind shear.
 By 15:00 UTC on October 21, a central dense overcast with overshooting tops formed near the storm's center, along with a partial eyewall beneath it.
 Roslyn became a hurricane eight hours later about 160 nmi south-southwest of Manzanillo, Colima, and proceeded to rapidly intensify.
 Roslyn became a Category 3 major hurricane early on October 22, as a well-defined eye became visible in infrared satellite imagery, with cloud tops in the surrounding central dense overcast temperatures as cold as -80 C. The hurricane turned north-northwestward while continuing to strengthen, and reached peak intensity as a category 4 hurricane with maximum sustained winds of 115 kn and a minimum central pressure of 954 mbar by 18:00 UTC that day, about 120 nmi west-southwest of Manzanillo.
 At 06:00 UTC the next day, Roslyn weakened to Category 3 strength due to increasing south-southwest wind shear.
 Now accelerating toward the north-northeast, its eye passed between Islas Marías and the coast of mainland Mexico a few hours later.

 Roslyn made landfall near Santa Cruz in northern Nayarit at 11:20 UTC with 105 kn winds.
 Increasing southwesterly vertical wind shear and interaction with the mountainous terrain of Mexico caused the system to rapidly weaken, becoming a tropical storm later in the day.
 Then, by 00:00 UTC on October 24, Roslyn degenerated into a remnant low over east-central Mexico, west of Monterrey.
 Its remaining moisture and upper-level energy were then pulled northward into Texas by an advancing south-central U.S. cold front.